IrohXu/IrohXu/README.md

 ### ⚡️ A quick introduction

 - 🔭 I’m currently working with at NYU Center of Data Science.
+- 🌱 I’m currently researching BEV Perception in LiDAR, self-driving systems, AI for Pediatrics.
+- 👯 I’m looking to collaborate on building the general AI for Pediatrics around the world.
+If you also interested in this topic, I can provide financial support with my lab in Shenzhen Children's Hopsital.
+Please contact with me.

 ### 🤝🏻 Connect, Follow, Subscribe